 Different Types Of Baby’s Cries

-It is important for parents to understand why a baby is crying to soothe them effectively.
+Parents need to understand why a baby is crying to help soothe them, build trust, and support their emotional development.
 Rubi Zendejas Marquez, a mother and a trained Montessorian, shares her journey of learning and deciphering the different types of her baby’s cries.
 She emphasizes, “F (Rubi’s baby) was very determined to communicate from day one and didn’t stop until her needs were met.
 When she was born she let us know (as every newborn does) with different types of cries that she was uncomfortable, overwhelmed, tired, bored, frustrated, lonely, and hungry.
 It took me a long time to identify all the different types of cries, but now I am able to identify when she is in pain, hungry, frustrated, tired, etc. through the different sounds that she emits (i).”

 Although all babies’ cries seem similar, each cry is distinct and pointing at a specific need of the baby.
 Here are eight different cries of a baby, their nature, and the reasons behind them.